 New York is one of the greatest economic engines on the entire planet.
 This city churns out more money than most countries.
 Its skyline, which is one of the most recognizable in the world, is a representative of the city’s financial success.
 At the same time, New Yorkers, reaping the benefits of the economy, like to celebrate after a paycheck, often.

-People love to eat and drink in NYC.
+As for gastronomy, people love to eat and drink in NYC.
 This city hosts one of the craziest nightlives in the world and more world-class restaurants than I can bother to imagine.
 Meeting up with friends after a hard day’s work or just visiting a local attraction like the MET, One World Trade Center or Central Park, is undoubtedly the top thing to do in New York.

 New Jersey Road Trip

 New Jersey is often seen as the butt-end of New York City – a state that only serves as a giant suburb for New Yorkers who want to settle down but still be close to the city.
-While its close proximity to NYC is certainly a boon – you can literally see Manhattan across the Hudson in New Jersey – it’s much more than New York’s backyard.
+While its close proximity to the top places in NYC is certainly a boon – you can literally see Manhattan across the Hudson in New Jersey – it’s much more than New York’s backyard.

 New Jersey has a lot to offer those on a road trip down the East Coast USA, including mountains, some of the best beaches in the Northeast, and lots of agrotourism opportunities.
 In fact, a bed and breakfast in New Jersey is so much cheaper than staying in the Big Apple, that many tourists visiting New York opt to stay in Jersey City/Newark and commute in.

 The greatest density of people in New Jersey is in Jersey City/Newark, which, to little surprise, is right next to New York City.
 These places are often used as a cheaper base for exploring the city but are worthy of seeing as well.

 As for what to do in Jersey City, you can eat and drink just as well as in NYC and, best of all, enjoy the best views of skyline without having to deal with the massive crowds.
 Newark has an excellent selection of museums and art galleries.

 Most who visit New Jersey head straight for the beaches, which are very fine.
 Atlantic City, infamous for its gangsters and casinos, is the most visited coastal city in New Jersey and arguably the most famous resort town on the East Coast.
 Though many come here for more carnal reasons, Atlantic City still benefits from some gorgeous beaches and surfing opportunities.